 You should complete all of your placement exams at least two weeks prior to your Summer Registration date.
 If you wait until the last minute, your test results might not be available for you and your academic advisor.
 In that case, you might not be able to register for the classes you’d like to enroll in.

 About the Tests

-The Center for Innovation in Teaching and Learning offers online placement testing in chemistry, physics, and four languages other than English (French, German, Latin, and Spanish).
+The Center for Innovation in Teaching and Learning offers online placement testing in chemistry, physics, molecular & cellular biology, and four languages other than English (French, German, Latin, and Spanish).
 The East Asian Languages and Cultures Department administers the on-campus placement tests for Chinese, Japanese, and Korean.
 The Mathematics Department is responsible for math placement testing.
-All incoming freshmen are required to take the ALEKS PPL Math Placement Exam, but if you are wondering which other placement exams you must take, this will depend on several factors including your academic background, the College you are going into, and any transferable credit you earned prior to enrolling at Urbana.
+All incoming freshmen are required to take the ALEKS PPL Math Placement Exam, but if you are wondering which other placement exams you must take, this will depend on several factors including your academic background, the College you are going into, and any transferable credit you earned prior to enrolling at Illinois.

-Your ALEKS PPL Math Placement Exam can be taken more than once.
+Only the ALEKS PPL Math Placement Exam can be taken more than once.
 Your math score will appear on the screen when you complete the exam so that you can decide whether you are satisfied with the result or whether you want to take the test again to try to earn a higher placement.
 Your ALEKS PPL Placement Pie will break down your test results into your unique strengths and weaknesses in math, and then you can choose which Module you wish to study, if any.
 ALEKS PPL includes 6 months’ access to the Prep and Learning Module.
 It is strongly recommended that you study before re-taking the ALEKS PPL Math Placement Exam.